yumi-modding/FS22_ContractorMod/README.md

  - [x] Customizing/selling vehicle and returning hired vehicle with character inside
  - [x] Customizing character styles by editing ContractorMod.xml file in modSettings or savegame dir
  - [x] Change character name by using wardrobe screen
+ - [x] First character should have selected player style when starting a new game instead of default style

 Partially working:
  - [ ] Characters style can quickly mix up
  - [ ] Several characters can get the same style after performing several enter/switch vehicle scenarios
- - [ ] Using wardrobe to change each character style
+ - [x] Using wardrobe to change each character style

 Not working/known issues:
  - [ ] Changing character style by using wardrobe not only change current character but can also impact others